NTUEELightDance/LightDance-Editor/editor-blender/README.md

 ```
 (See more with `bash scripts/bundle.sh -h`)

-The bundled add-on will be in the `LightDance-Editor` folder as a zip file.
+The bundled add-on will be in the `dist` folder as zip files.

 #### 4. Install add-on in Blender: